 - Helps keep soil moist and loose in winter.

 Green Color, Green Practice: The Benefits of Organic Lawn Fertilizer

 With the products above in mind, you may wonder why you should bother with organic lawn fertilizer.
 It’s all so pricey!

 The best organic fertilizers are worth the price, though, if you care about the environment.
-The benefits of going organic go well beyond lush lawns and glamorous green grass.
+The benefits of going organic go well beyond lush lawns, attaining a healthy soil and glamorous green grasses and beautiful flower beds.

 Chemicals are toxic.
-There’s a reason you can’t consume them without serious consequences to your health.
-They may have their benefits for some living things, but they’re detrimental to others.
+There’s a reason you can’t consume harsh chemicals without serious consequences to your health.
+They may have their benefits for some living things, but conventional fertilizers are detrimental to others.

 Using chemicals has a severe negative impact on the environment.
 Despite getting your grass looking its best, these chemical-ridden fertilizers also:

 - Get washed into rivers causing algal blooms, which kills fish.